-Out-of-Network providers do not have to accept Blue Cross and Blue Shield payment as payment in full.
+Out-of-Network providers do not have to accept Blue Cross and Blue Shield of Montana payment as payment in full.
 Payment to a nonparticipating provider or a non-PPO provider for Covered Medical Expenses is based on the Allowable Fee.
-The nonparticipating provider or a non-PPO provider can bill the Member for the difference between payment by Blue Cross and Blue Shield and provider charges plus Deductible, Copayment and/or Coinsurance.
-The Member will be responsible for the balance of the nonparticipating provider's or a non-PPO provider's charges after payment by Blue Cross and Blue Shield and payment of any Deductible, Copayment and/or Coinsurance.
+The nonparticipating provider or a non-PPO provider can bill the Member for the difference between payment by Blue Cross and Blue Shield of Montana and provider charges plus Deductible, Copayment and/or Coinsurance.
+The Member will be responsible for the balance of the nonparticipating provider's or a non-PPO provider's charges after payment by Blue Cross and Blue Shield of Montana and payment of any Deductible, Copayment and/or Copayment and/or Coinsurance.